rossaman4/vivax_clinical_illness/1. Expected numbers of primary infections and relapses/simulation/readme.txt

 Index to files for 1.
-Expected numbers of primary infectinos and relapses/simulation
+Expected numbers of primary infections and relapses/simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 runSimul.r